Rania Matar

 Artist Biography

 Rania Matar was born and raised in Lebanon and moved to the U.S. in 1984.
-As a Lebanese-born American woman and mother, her cross-cultural experience and personal narrative inform her photography.
+As a Lebanese-born American artist and mother, her cross-cultural experience and personal narrative inform her photography.

-Matar’s work has been widely exhibited in museums worldwide, including the Museum of Fine Arts, Boston, Carnegie Museum of Art, National Museum of Women in the Arts, Minneapolis Institute of Art, Rollins Museum of Art, and more.
+Matar’s work has been widely exhibited in museums worldwide in solo and group exhibitions, including the Museum of Fine Arts, Boston, Carnegie Museum of Art, National Museum of Women in the Arts, Minneapolis Institute of Art, Rollins Museum of Art, Fotografiska, Institut du Monde Arabe, and more.
 It is part of the permanent collections of several museums, institutions, and private collections.
-A mid-career retrospective of her work was recently on view at Cleveland Museum of Art, Amon Carter Museum of Art, American University of Beirut Museum.
+A mid-career retrospective of her work was recently on view at Cleveland Museum of Art, Amon Carter Museum of American Art, and the American University of Beirut Museum.

 Rania Matar is represented by Galerie Tanit Beirut/Munich.